Searching for Skylab: Release

-The world premiere of Searching for Skylab took place at the US Space and Rocket Center in Huntsville, Alabama on February 8, 2019.
-In attendance were, Jack Lousma (SL-3 Pilot) and Ed Gibson (SL-4 Science Pilot), along with Alan Bean’s former wife, Sue and daughter, Amy.
-Huntsville Engineers John Reaves, Roy Logston, and Willie Weaver.
-Owen Garriott (SL-3 Science Pilot), his son Richard (who also flew in space on Soyuz TMA-13/TMA-12), and Jerry Carr (SL-4 Commander) joined via Skype.
-Herb Baker, son of seamstress Alyene Baker, who sewed the parasol used to rescue Skylab, and historian Jay Chladek, participated in the panel held following the screening.
+The world premiere of Searching for Skylab took place at the U.S. Space and Rocket Center in Huntsville, Alabama on February 8, 2019.
+Skylab astronauts Jack Lousma (Skylab 3) and Ed Gibson (Skylab 4) attended, along with Alan Bean’s former wife Sue and daughter Amy, and Huntsville engineers John Reaves, Roy Logston and Willie Weaver.

+Owen Garriott (SL-3 Science Pilot), his son Richard (who also flew in space on Soyuz TMA-13/TMA-12), and Jerry Carr (SL-4 Commander) attended remotely via Skype.
+Herb Baker, son of seamstress Alyene Baker, who sewed the space station's sunshield parasol, and historian Jay Chladek participated in a panel discussion held after the screening.

-The film had its Australian premiere in Esperance, Australia on July 11, 2019.
-This was in conjunction with the town’s 40th Anniversary of Skylab's impact in 1979.
-Esperance Shire reports noted that the 40th Anniversary events had increase tourism by 4-fold.
+The film's Australian premiere came in Esperance July 11, 2019.
+The event was part of the town’s 40th anniversary observance of Skylab's 1979 disintegration over parts of Western Australia.

-The film was made available for digital download on March 1, 2019.
-Releases on iTunes and Google Play were thrown into jeopardy following the collapse and ultimate bankruptcy of aggregator Distribber.
+The documentary was made available for digital download March 1, 2019.
+Releases on iTunes and Google Play were thrown into jeopardy following the collapse and ultimate bankruptcy of film distributor Distribber.

+Redux version and video archive publication

+An previously unreleased, updated version of the film has been released, as part of the publication of a video archive.
+The revised version includes additional footage, and comments from Skylab backup commander, Rusty Schweickart.

+The collection of video recordings has been published by the producers of the documentary.
+They are available as DVDs or as digital editions.
+Around half of the material was gathered after the original production of the documentary, with some of the material thought to be exclusively available in this publication.

 Critical response

-Emily Carney, a writer for the National Space Society, wrote that the film was a "treasure trove of as-yet-unseen archival footage" and that the film helped dispel long held myths about the Skylab space station.
-A writer for Spaceflight Insider also praised the film saying "If you never flew into space yourself and you’d like to experience what it takes to be an astronaut, you ought to find out watching the film.
-It’s absolutely thrilling".
-Richard Speed from The Register, a UK based online magazine, stated "I found the film very enjoyable and would recommend it to anyone with even a passing interest in the space programme.
+Emily Carney, a writer for the National Space Society, wrote that the film was a "treasure trove of as-yet-unseen archival footage" that helped dispel long held myths about the Skylab space station.
+A writer for Spaceflight Insider also praised the film, writing "If you never flew into space yourself and you’d like to experience what it takes to be an astronaut, you ought to find out watching the film.
+It’s absolutely thrilling."
+Richard Speed of UK-based online magazine The Register wrote, "I found the film very enjoyable and would recommend it to anyone with even a passing interest in the space programme.
 Coming in at just over an hour-and-a-half, it is neither too drawn out or too brief."
-Guido Schwarz, founder of the Swiss Space Museum noted "Thanks to his extensive research and discussions with experts and astronauts around Skylab, he has created a fascinating documentary film about the first American space station that was overshadowed by Apollo."
-The movie was selected by space enthusiasts as one of the “best space documentaries around” next to the CNN Films – production of the film Apollo 11.
+Swiss Space Museum founder Guido Schwarz said, "Thanks to his extensive research and discussions with experts and astronauts around Skylab, [Dwight Steven-Boniecki] has created a fascinating documentary film about the first American space station that was overshadowed by Apollo."
+Searching for Skylab was selected by space enthusiasts as one of the “best space documentaries around," according to the website Interesting Engineering.